napari/napari.github.io/dev/_sources/naps/6-contributable-menus.md

 - **Jun 2 2022: npe2 #161** After further discussion (on zulip and in PR), this schema is identified as potentialy too limiting and there is mention that #160 may need to be reverted.
 A NAP is once again suggested as this is an influential decision with lots of opinions.
 - **Jun 13 2022: npe2 #161** is closed and #160 is reverted, with comment for follow up over in the napari repo.
 - **[Sep 30 2022: napari #5153](https://github.com/napari/napari/pull/5153)** opened with same list as in npe2, minimal discussion and input.
 - **Oct 28 2022: napari #5153** discussion on core devs zulip stream begins.
 Developers mostly agree on the inidividual menu items but don't like how deep the `Tools` menu already is, and the lack of semantic meaning in its structure.
+- **[Dec 22 2022: NAP6 PR](https://github.com/napari/docs/pull/77)** is opened and there is much discussion.
+Implementation is blocked by `app-model` work, so focus turns to that.
+- **[Oct 04 2023: Hackathon](https://hackmd.io/fmKp0If5RkiwWIxYYRdKpg)** is held and Draga demos working branch of menu contributions.
+Core devs present discuss various outstanding items.
+This discussion is summarised in the linked notes.

 ## References and Footnotes